 - Interest in auralization techniques.

-- Willing to work (partially) in Amsterdam during assignment and preferred start date of assignment: August-October 2017.
+- Willing to work (partially) in Amsterdam during assignment and preferred start date of assignment: as soon as possible.

 Roalt Aalmoes, Senior R&D Engineer, AOEP department, NLR.

 Telephone: +31 88 511 3736, E-mail: email@example.com